JulianFeinauer/ditto-mqtt/blog/blog.md

 }
 ```

-In the next section we will show how we can write an according gateway which is able to read data from a wide range of PLCs fully automated with only the data given above in the two Vorto models.
+In the next section we will show, how we can write an according gateway, which is able to read data from a wide range of PLCs fully automated with only the data given above in the two Vorto models.
 This is achieved by using the Open Source Project [Apache PLC4X](https://plc4x.apache.org).

 ### The Gateway - PLC4X

-[Apache PLC4X](https://plc4x.apache.org) is a project whcih aims at providing drivers for all PLC types and other industrial busses with one single programming interface.
+[Apache PLC4X](https://plc4x.apache.org) is a project which aims at providing drivers for all PLC types and other industrial buses with one single programming interface.
 Its mission statement is

 > PLC4X is a set of libraries for communicating with industrial programmable logic controllers (PLCs) using a variety of protocols but with a shared API.